nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing all Events in the next 7 days : `calendar`
 One of the highlights of our app, the `calendar` function shows all events you have in the next 7 days

-As usual, it's sorted in chronological order, for you to prioritize what's coming up the soonest
+As usual, it's sorted in chronological order, for you to prioritize what's coming up soon.

-Now, your immediately schedule is literally one word away
+Now, your immediate schedule is literally one word away.

 Format: `calendar`